QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

-animal for slaughter, :math:`\tilde h_t` the one-period holding cost for a mature animal, :math:`\gamma_1 \tilde h_t` the one-period holding cost for a yearling, and :math:`\gamma_0 \tilde h_t` the one-period holding cost for a calf
+animal for slaughter, :math:`\tilde h_t` the one-period holding cost for a mature animal, :math:`\gamma_1 \tilde h_t` the one-period holding cost for a yearling, and :math:`\gamma_0 \tilde h_t` the one-period holding cost for a calf.

 The cost processes
 :math:`\{\tilde h_t, m_t\}_{t=0}^\infty` are exogenous, while the
 stochastic process :math:`\{p_t\}_{t=0}^\infty` is determined by a rational expectations equilibrium.
-Let :math:`\tilde x_t` be the breeding stock, and :math:`\tilde y_t` be the total stock of animals
+Let :math:`\tilde x_t` be the breeding stock, and :math:`\tilde y_t` be the total stock of animals.

 The law of motion for cattle stocks is